 Depending on the specific DAW, you may be able to install plugins or not and some DAWs allow only specific types of formats for those plugins.

 VST Types and other formats

-AUv3 is another format you can find, it means “Audio Unit Extension version 3” and it’s only for Apple products (iphones, ipads, MAC, etc) so some of the DAWs that can run them are Garageband or Steinberg Cubasis among others.
+AUv3 is another format you can find, it means “Audio Unit Extension version 3” and it’s only for Apple products (iPhones, iPods, MAC, etc) so some of the DAWs can run them is Garageband or Steinberg Cubasis among others.

-RTAS means “Real Time Audio Suite” and it was used in Pro Tools, but it was replaced since the version 10 with AAX (Avid Audio eXtension).
+RTAS means “Real-Time Audio Suite” and it was used in Pro Tools, but it was replaced since version 10 with AAX (Avid Audio eXtension).

 Which format do I use?

 |AU||Ableton Live, Amadeus Pro, Ardour, Audio Hijack, DaVinci, Digital Performer, Final Cut Pro, GarageBand, Gig Performer, Logic Express, Logic Pro X, MainStage, Reaper, Resolve, Soundtrack Pro, Studio One|

 |VST||Ableton, Bitwig, Cubase, Digital Performer, FL Studio, Maschine, Nuendo, Reaper, Reason, Cakewalk, Studio One, Wavelab|